thrightguy/CloudToLocalLLM/README.md

 # CloudToLocalLLM

+> **Note:** The `cloud` folder is now deprecated.
+All development, documentation, and deployment for the cloud and local apps is now managed from the main project root.
+The main application is a Flutter/Dart project.
+For any cloud-related code or deployment, refer to the main project and this README.

 A Flutter application that allows you to run LLMs locally and sync your conversations with the cloud.

 ## Features